AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-10-Glue-Gun-Constructs.md

 <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-08-25-Making-of-Parasite/parasite.gif" alt="" /></span>

-<h2>Stop Motion Thingy</h2>
+<h2>Initial Idea: Stop Motion Thingy</h2>

+<p>My first idea was making a stop motion video.
+It sounded like a fun idea, so I set up my camera (Nikon COOLPIX B700) in a corner of the room and had a desk lamp light the surface that I was filming.
+Then I edited a cut out all the parts where my hands were showing.</p>

-<p>I first had an idea of recording the process as a stop motion video, but that turned out to be quite difficult to set up and edit!
-Here's a little video of what I had in mind, I'm definitely going to return to this idea at some point in the future:</p>
+<p>Stop motion turns out to be quite difficult to record and edit!
+(I really don't have the patience for editing :P) Here's a little video of what I had in mind.
+But I'm certainly going to attempt this idea again at some point in the future (after thinking through my set up a little more).</p>

 <div class="image fit" style="display: block; margin: 0 0 0 0; padding: 0 0 0 0;">
   <video autoplay="" loop="" muted="" playsinline="" style="width:100%; border-radius: 0.375em; margin: 0 0 0 0;" draggable="true">